 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Chocolate chip cookies meet caramel in these soft Caramel Chocolate Chip Cookie Bars!
-These bars have a layer of soft and gooey caramel baked in the center, so every bite is a decadent treat.
+Chocolate Chip Cookie Bars meet caramel in these soft Caramel Cookie Bars!
+These bars have a layer of soft and gooey caramel baked in the center, so every bite is a pure heaven.

 Table of Contents

-Caramels: See below for more info, but I used Werther’s Originals Chewy Caramels.
+- Caramels: I used Werther’s Originals Chewy Caramels.

 Best Caramel for Cookie Bars